Sush8sama/gdg_group_13/voice_assistant_summary_full.md

 ## Problem Statement

 The challenge is to provide a low-latency, EU-local voice assistant for banking scenarios.
 The system must capture and transcribe user speech, retrieve knowledge from internal corpora, and generate context-aware answers.
-It should support **Dutch (Belgium)** speech (`nl-BE`) and operate as a lightweight, hack-friendly prototype requiring minimal configuration.
+It should support **Dutch (Belgium)** speech (`nl-BE`), but other languages are optional and operate as a lightweight, hack-friendly prototype requiring minimal configuration.

 ---